wp-plugins/email-encoder-bundle/readme.txt

 * [Adam Hunter](http://blueberryware.net) for the encode method 'JavaScript Escape' which is taken from his plugin [Email Spam Protection](http://blueberryware.net/2008/09/14/email-spam-protection/)
 * [Tyler Akins](http://rumkin.com) for the encode method 'JavaScript ASCII Mixer'
 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

-== Upgrade Notice ==

-= 0.50 =
-* Added encode method for all kind of contents
-* Added extra param for additional html attributes
-* Added option to skip certain posts from being automatically encoded
-* Added option custom protection text
-* Notice: not possible to add your own methods anymore.